 There are numerous solutions available for this purpose, including a USB flash drive (portable hard drive) or a cloud server, which includes Dropbox, OneDrive, Google Drive, and others

-Step-by-step procedure to move Thunderbird to a new computer (Emails & Profile)
+3 Simple steps to move Thunderbird to a new computer (Emails & Profile)

-Start by copying data from your existing computer
+Step 1: Start by copying data from your existing computer

 - Firstly, start Thunderbird on the desktop you’re currently using.
 Then, select the menu option.